CaliKane/ScriptObservatory/README.md

 Roadmap
 -------

-Milestone 3 (target date= 4/20):
- - ~~Create bookmarklet for jumping to results for current site~~
- - ~~Rework/reorganize database structure to allow fast searching of script URLs/hashes~~
- - ~~Make a "submit" page that lets people suggest webpages to scan~~
- - Allow specifying type of query (webpage or script) as part of the GET parameter when searching via webpage
- - ~~Fully automate the process of adding tasks to the robotask lists~~
- - ~~Make robobrowser's timeout-checking be enforced even on creation of the driver object itself~~
- - ~~Fix/finalize scheduling mechanism~~

 Milestone 4 (target date= 4/30):
  - Have time value be added server-side
  - Add tests for backend API & chrome extension code
  - Improve visualizations for what scripts & versions of scripts have been included
- - Make robobrowser's time of exit tied to when it POSTs the results, not onload()
  - Support iframes
  - Support YARA scanning full database archive + live alerting on new submissions
  - Make robobrowser delete task only on success (or possibly add it back in on fail)